Spencer Howard: Draft and minor leagues (2017–2019)

-The following season, Howard was assigned to the Class A-Advanced Clearwater Threshers of the Florida State League.
+The following season, Howard was assigned to the High–A Clearwater Threshers of the Florida State League.
 He achieved another career-high strikeout performance on April 23, recording 11 in a 1–0 win against the Florida Fire Frogs.
 He missed two months of the season with shoulder soreness, returning to Clearwater on July 9, 2019, for four shutout innings against the Palm Beach Cardinals.
 At the end of July, Howard was promoted to the Double-A Reading Fightin' Phils of the Eastern League.
 He went 3–1 for the season, posting a 2.03 ERA and striking out 94 batters in 71 innings with Clearwater, Reading, and a pair of rehab appearances with the GCL Phillies.
 At the end of the season, Howard was named a Phillies Organization All-Star.
 After the season, Howard was one of six Phillies prospects assigned to the Scottsdale Scorpions of the Arizona Fall League.
 He planned to use the league to build his pitching time and make up for the two months that were missed due to a shoulder injury, while working on some of his newer pitches.
 In six fall league starts, Howard posted a 1–1 record and a 2.11 ERA, striking out 27 batters in 21 1/3 innings of work.